Algebraic Consistency and Explicit Construction of One-Loop BCJ Numerators of Yang-Mills and Related Theories: Introduction

 To further illustrate the problem, let us consider a $2$-point integrand, which is the first non-trivial example.
 BCJ's formulation (\ref{eq:bcj-integrand}) demands that if the solution of numerators exists, the $2$-point colour-ordered integrand $\mathcal{I}_{2}$ needs to be expressible as the following sum over cubic diagrams.

+where $\ell$ is the loop momentum.
+The tree propagators in the second and the third terms have the form ${1\over (k_1+k_2)^2+i\epsilon}$, which can be written as ${1\over i\epsilon}$ due to momentum conservation\footnote{In most situations of this paper, the $i\epsilon$ is omitted for convenience.}.
 In view of the argument at tree level, let us re-write the right hand side of the equation in terms of basis numerators.
 At one loop a commonly used basis at $n$-point is the polygons attached with $n$ external legs.
 In the $2$-point case these are the bubble graphs with various loop momentum values $\ell$ flowing from leg $1$ towards $2$.\footnote{Note the convention for loop momentum used in this paper is slightly different from the one naturally inherited from string theory clarified in \cite{Tourkine:2019ukp}, and used in related problems, for example, in \cite{Geyer:2015bja,Boels:2011tp,Du:2012mt}. }

 In this paper we symbolically represent this numerator by $N(\ell,1,2,-\ell)$, as a single cut from the above internal line yields a familiar half-ladder.
 We would like to emphasise this imaginary ``cut'' is merely a convenient way to understand the notation.
 The symbol $N(\ell,1,2,-\ell)$ represents the whole bubble numerator (\ref{eq:bubble-numerator}).
 Alternatively, one may introduce an imaginary cut from below.
 Therefore in this slightly redundant notation, the following two expressions both represent the same bubble graph.